max-barthel/bendbionics/SCRIPTS.md

 # Scripts Guide

-This guide explains the purpose and usage of each script in the Soft Robot App project.
+This guide explains the purpose and usage of each script in the BendBionics platform.

 ## 🚀 Quick Start